xarial/codestack/solidworks-tools/index.md

 # Macro Library for SOLIDWORKS Automation
 {% social-share %}

+[Request macro](https://github.com/xarial/codestack/issues/new?labels=macro-request){ target="_blank" class="download-button" }

 ![SOLIDWORKS Macros Library](macros-library.svg){ width=400 }

 This page contains a library of useful macros, utilities and scripts for SOLIDWORKS engineers.
 Macros are grouped by categories: part assembly, drawing, performance etc.

 Follow the [Programming VBA and VSTA macros using SOLIDWORKS API](/solidworks-api/getting-started/macros/) section for guidelines of using and creating macros in SOLIDWORKS.

+Cannot find the macro for you?
+Submit the [request macro](https://github.com/xarial/codestack/issues/new?labels=macro-request) form and our team will review your request and will try to add the macro to the library.

 ## Best practices for organizing macro library

-[MyToolbar](/labs/solidworks/my-toolbar/) is a free and open-source add-in for SOLIDWORKS which allows organize the macro library in custom toolbars integrated to SOLIDWORKS environment.
+[Custom Toolbar](https://cadplus.xarial.com/custom-toolbar/) is a part a free and open-source [CAD+ Toolset](https://cadplus.xarial.com/) add-in for SOLIDWORKS which allows organize the macro library in custom toolbars integrated to SOLIDWORKS environment.
 Add-in also allows to manage multi-user environment by storing the configuration in the centralized location.

 ![Custom macro buttons in the toolbar](macro-library-toolbar.png){ width=450 }